mauricereeves/simple-recipes/README.md

 ## Philosophy

 Simple Recipes was created as an antidote to modern recipe blogs that bury the actual recipe under endless stories and ads.
-We believe:
+I believe:

 - Recipes should be easy to find and follow
 - Accessibility shouldn't be an afterthought
 - Fast loading matters more than flashy animations
 - Privacy is important - no tracking or data collection
 - Clean code makes for maintainable sites
+- You don't need the narrative
+- You don't need the social features
+- You don't need the ads

 ## Contributing

-This is a personal project showcasing clean, accessible web development practices.
-The codebase demonstrates:
+This is a personal project, but I'm trying to adhere to a few principles and I ask if you are contributing that you do the same.
+These include:

 - Semantic HTML and ARIA best practices
 - TypeScript for type safety
 - Static site generation for performance
 - Mobile-first responsive design
 - Progressive enhancement principles
+- Privacy is important - no tracking or data collection
+- Clean code makes for maintainable sites
+- Practice kindness (except to the enshittification of the internet)

+## Hosting

+The site is currently hosted on Netlify, and I use Cloudflare for caching and DNS.
+I'm on the free tier for both and hopefully because it's a small static site that should be enough.
+If I end up ever need to move beyond the free tier, that's a good problem and I'll cross that bridge when I get there.

+Cloudflare does inject some analytics which I've allowed for now because their promise is that it does not do fingerprinting or follow users across the internet.
+If that ever changes I'll disable the analytics.
+You can read more details about their real-time user monitoring and their privacy protections here: [https://blog.cloudflare.com/privacy-first-web-analytics/](https://blog.cloudflare.com/privacy-first-web-analytics/)

+## Funding/Sponsorship

+If you like what I'm doing and want to support me you can at [Buy Me a Coffee](https://www.buymeacoffee.com/mauricereeves).
+But seriously, you don't have to, and I'm not including the link in the website itself.